krishnanlab/chronic-inflammation/README.md

 __Arguments__:

-1. Path to dat containing all fake traits generated
+1. Path to data containing all fake traits generated
 2. Disease of interest
 3. Path to igraph object containing network for clustering
 4. Partition type
 5. Resolution parameter
 6. Results path
+7. True/False, Is the network weighted?

 __Run__:
 ```bash